Roronoa-17/TF_ZTM/README.md

 * False positive = model predicts 1 when truth is 0
 * False negative = model predicts 0 when truth is 1

+----------------------------------------Classification Completed---------------------------------------------------------

+**Computer Vision with Tensorflow**

+What we're going to cover
+* Getting a dataset to work with
+* Architecture of a convolutional neural network (CNN) with TensorFlow
+* An end-to-end binary image classification problem
+* Steps in modelling with CNNs
+    * Creating a CNN, compiling a model, fitting a model, evaluating a model
+* An end-to-end multi=class image classification problem
+* Making predictions on our own custom images.

+*Computer Vision*:- Computer vision is the practice of writing algorithms which can discover patterns is visual data.
+Such as the camera of a self-driving car recognizing the car in front.